NguyenAndrew/jaz/README.md

 ## Why doesn't jaz just use multi-part HTTP feature?
 Why would I use jaz when multi-part exists?

 jaz is transport layer agnostic, but there is another reason even when using HTTP. jaz's simplicity and flexibility (both the zip and api.json) provides a better creator and consumer experience then directly using multi-part.

+## Are you limited to a single http endpoint when using jaz?

+If using HTTP, JAZ can use as many (or as little) HTTP endpoints as you like.
+Choose what is best for your consumer!

 ## Wont my API's take a performance hit consuming zips?
 Won't my consumers take a performance hit creating zips?